“I don’t keep the deadlines that I set for myself as a writer.”

 Does it matter what genre I write?

-Literistic caters to writers in literary fiction, creative nonfiction and poetry.
+The Inside Track caters to writers with book-length projects in fiction, creative nonfiction and poetry.
 We also welcome writers for the screen or stage.
 But if you’re a journalist, this might not be the best fit for you.

 Will we be editing work?
-Can Eliza edit my work?
+Can my mentor edit my work?

-While we encourage participants to exchange work and provide each other with feedback, this is not an editing service.
-If a participant wants the instructor to read a small amount of material and provide feedback, that’s okay so long as the total time to read and discuss the material does not exceed half an hour.
-This is at the discretion of the instructor.
+While we encourage participants to make connections with each other, exchange work and provide each other with feedback, this is not an editing service.
+If a participant wants the mentor to read a small amount of material and provide feedback, that’s okay so long as the total time to read and discuss the material does not exceed half an hour.
+This is at the discretion of the mentor.